 The duration is 6 days.

-is focusing on coastal Norway and includes:
+This itinerary focuses on coastal Norway and includes:

 For this tour, you need at least 10 days.

-is with a focus on the northern part of Norway.
+This tour will bring you to the northern part of Norway.
 It includes:

-3 – Best way to travel
+3 – Best Way to Travel Norway Alone

 You can save money by buying a Eurail Pass for Norway and have a choice of several options.
 Ferries are also a common means of transport but not very cheap as an option.

-4 – Safety & Health
+4 – Safety in Norway

 Norway is one of the safest countries in the world.
-Same goes for the health and sanitation.
+Same goes for health and sanitation.
 If you use your common sense, i.e. staying vigilant and observant, you will not have any problems during your trip.
 Not even one.
 The good thing is that in summer the nights are long (not to say endless) and these White nights really give you an opportunity to explore the country as long as you want even at night.

-5 – How to save on food
+5 – How to Save on Food While Travelling Norway

 Food in Norway is expensive just like everything else in the country.
 However, you can save money by shopping your groceries from these two store chains.
 Kiwi and Rema 1000 offer lower product prices especially if you buy their own brands.
 And even if it may seem that these stores sell low-quality foods, it is not the case.
-I was a surprised by the quality of the food in Norway.
+I was surprised by the quality of the food in Norway.
 Even the imported fruits and vegetables were tasty and obviously good nutrition option.

-7 – Accommodation options while Backpacking Norway Alone
+7 – Accommodation Options while Backpacking Norway Alone

-9 – Tours & Sightseeing
+9 – Tours in Norway

 Tours are expensive in Norway.
 For example, a one-day trip from Bergen to Flam costs 1540 NOK.
 A guided tour adds additional expenses.

 The good aspect of this country is that its gold is its nature.
-And nature is open and accessible for everyone.
+And nature is open and accessible to everyone.
 If you don’t want or can’t spend money on tours, just hang out and hike in nature, walk on the streets (most cities have old town centres with beautiful wooden architecture), enjoy the numerous parks and do some people watching.

 Everything in Norway is cheaper if paid online.
 From bus tickets to sightseeing tours, the system in Norway is organized to prompt the client to pay online.

-In addition to the budget tips for food, you can also minimize your expenditures if you camp.
+In addition to the budget tips for food, you can also minimise your expenditures if you camp.
 It is allowed to camp wherever you want but better stay far from the farmhouses.
 It is not that people will push you away.
 Just they like to keep their privacy.

 However, if you travel solo you probably wouldn’t camp in nature.
-Check for campsites at the places you want to visit.